Barolo: Production

 A string of favourable vintages in the late 1990s led to an increase of price for Barolos and, in turn, led to increased plantings.
 Between 1990 and 2004 there was a 47% increase in nebbiolo plantings in the Barolo zone with 4,285 acre under vine.
 The production subsequently increased from 7 million bottles in the mid-1990s to 10.25 million bottles in the mid-2000s.
 In the rush to increase plantings some of the less ideal sites previously used by Barbera and Dolcetto were gobbled up.
 It remains to be seen if these sites will be able to adequately ripen nebbiolo enough to produce quality Barolo that justifies the high price of the wine.
 Some experts are predicting a market correction similar to what was seen in the 1980s when a backlog of vintages caused prices to stabilize.

 Food pairing

 A big, powerful, tannic wine, Barolo needs to be matched with foods of similar weight.
 Paired with light dishes low in protein, such as steamed vegetables, a Barolo will overwhelm the food; its tannins will react with the proteins on the tongue and sides of the mouth, accentuating the bitterness and drying the palate.
-In Piedmont, the wines are often paired with meat dishes, heavy pastas and rich risotti; the tannins bind to the food proteins and come across as softer.
+In Piedmont, the wines are often paired with meat dishes, heavy plates of pasta and rich risotti; the tannins bind to the food proteins and come across as softer.